semicolom/django-project-template/{{cookiecutter.project_slug}}/README.md

 Update packages: `make requirements`.
 Creates a requirements.txt file with the last versions of the packages inside requirements/base.txt.
 You can run it whenever you want to update your project.
 It will create a temporary virtualenv.

-`make virtualenv_prod` Creates a new virtualenv using requirements.txt.
+`make virtualenv` Creates a new virtualenv using requirements.txt.

-`make virtualenv` Creates a development virtualenv using requirements.txt and packages from requirements/test.txt.
+`make virtualenv_test` Creates a development virtualenv using requirements.txt and packages from requirements/test.txt.

 `make clean` Removes the .pyc files and deletes the virtualenv folder.